LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making

 \textbf{Conventionally Indirect Strategies:} This scenario involves phrasing requests in a manner that is socially and culturally acknowledged as polite and/or standard.
 An example would be ``Could you please speed up a little bit?''

 \textbf{Non-Conventionally Indirect Strategies:} Requests in this scenario are more implicit and rely on contextual understanding.
 Within this category, hints can be further divided into strong and mild hints.
 In the context of requesting speed changes in an autonomous vehicle, strong hints may include explicit comments on the current speed, such as ``You are driving too aggressively.''
-Conversely, mild hints might be more oblique references to time or urgency, for example, ``I hope we will not be late for the meeting.”
+Conversely, mild hints might be more oblique references to time or urgency, for example, ``I hope we will not be late for the meeting.''

-Given that conventionally indirect strategies primarily modify the politeness level of command of direct strategies, we instead divide the non-conventionally indirect requests into two categories based on the strength of the hints.
-We define our levels of directness in Tab. \ref{tab:directlevel} as our way to classify varying degrees of implicitness in the commands.
-To gather data, we request our test drivers to generate commands based on their normal speaking preferences and subsequently categorize their commands into our defined levels.
+Given that conventionally indirect strategies primarily modify the politeness level of command of direct strategies, this section instead divides the non-conventionally indirect requests into two categories based on the strength of the hints.
+We define levels of directness in Tab. \ref{tab:directlevel} as the way to classify varying degrees of implicitness in the commands.
+To gather data, the test drivers are requested to generate commands based on their normal speaking preferences and subsequently categorize their commands into defined levels.
 Examples of the commands generated are also presented in Tab. \ref{tab:directlevel}.